binci/binci/README.md

 ## Service Removal

-In earlier versions of Docker, the `-d` (detached) and `--rm` (remove) flags conflict, however, Binci uses these together which may cause issue on older systems.
+In earlier versions of Docker, the `-d` (detached) and `--rm` (remove) flags conflict, however, Binci uses these together which may cause an issue on older systems.

 If running `docker run -d --rm <container>` causes this error the `--rm` flag can be circumvented by setting the `BINCI_NO_RM` environment variable to `true`.